aws-samples/pgp-decryption-for-transfer-family/README.md

 ## Step-by-Step Instructions to Create Requirements

+### Adding Private Key to Secrets Manager
+- On the AWS Console, navigate to Secrets Manager.
+- Select "Store a new secret"
+- Select "Other type of secret"
+- Select "Plaintext"
+- Delete the `{"":""}`
+- Paste in your Private Key
+- Select "Next"
+- Name your secret: PGP_PrivateKey
+- Select "Next"
+- Leave all options as default, select "Next"
+- Select "Store"

+### Creating an S3 Bucket (POSSIBLY OPTIONAL)
+- NOTE: This step is only optional if you already have an S3 bucket configured that you'd like to use.
+- If not, you will need to follow these steps to create a new S3 bucket
+- Navigate to the S3 console within the AWS console
+- Click "Create bucket"
+- Name your bucket (Example: pgp-decrypted-files)
+- Leave all options as default, unless you have specific requirements to do otherwise
+- Scroll down to the bottom and select "Create bucket"

 ### CloudShell - Automated Creation of IAM Roles and Lambda Layer
 - Open up CloudShell within your AWS account.
 - Run this command to clone this Git repository to access all the required files for this project: